 The mentioned members will receive a message prompt on the left side of his/her avatar.
 Click on the message content to jump to the comment page.

-There are 3 specs modes in Mockplus iDoc.
+There are three specs viewing modes in Mockplus iDoc:

 1. not select any layers